Space Object Detection using Multi-frame Temporal Trajectory Completion Method: METHODOLOGY

 \section{METHODOLOGY}

 The overall framework of our method is illustrated in Fig.~\ref{fig:fig1}.
-It first performs label transformation on the dataset, then enhances GEO target features through wavelet transform.
-Finally, it refines the single-frame detection results using a carefully designed sequential trajectory completer, thereby effectively improving the performance of space object detection.
+It first performs label transformation on the dataset, then enhances GEO target features via the WTNet module based on wavelet transform.
+Finally, it optimizes the single-frame detection results with the multi-frame temporal trajectory completion strategy, thereby effectively improving the performance of space object detection.